clongcurious1/adopt-a-shelter-pet-ver1/README.md

 **Code Louisville Project Requirement(s) Met in this Section:**
 - Build a conversion tool (calculator) that converts user input to another type and displays it.
 My project converts Human Years to Dog Years.
 This simple calculation is displayed and shown later in the program to help the user select the preferred Life Stage (puppy, adolescent, adult, senior) of a shelter pet.
+- Create a dictionary or list, populate it with several values, retrieve at least one value and use it in your program.
+In my program, user input creates values in a User list.
+That list will later be converted to a dictionary in Section 3: Pet Match.